Electronic game

 An electronic game is a game that uses electronics to create an interactive system with which a player can play.
 Video games are the most common form today, and for this reason the two terms are often used interchangeably.
-There are other common forms of electronic games, including handheld electronic games, standalone arcade game systems (e.g. electro-mechanical games, pinball, slot machines), and exclusively non-visual products (e.g. audio games).
+There are other common forms of electronic games, including handheld electronic games, standalone arcade game systems (e.g. pinball, slot machines), and exclusively non-visual products (e.g. audio games).

 Arcade games

 Arcade video games

 Electronic video arcade games make extensive use of solid state electronics and integrated circuits.
 In the past coin-operated arcade video games generally used custom per-game hardware often with multiple CPUs, highly specialized sound and graphics chips and/or boards, and the latest in computer graphics display technology.
 Recent arcade game hardware is often based on modified video game console hardware or high end pc components.
 Arcade games may feature specialized ambiance or control accessories, including fully enclosed dynamic cabinets with force feedback controls, dedicated lightguns, rear-projection displays, reproductions of car or plane cockpits and even motorcycle or horse-shaped controllers, or even highly dedicated controllers such as dancing mats and fishing rods.
 These accessories are usually what set modern arcade games apart from PC or console games, and they provide an experience that some gamers consider more immersive and realistic.

 Examples of arcade video games include: